Multi-Dimensional Structural Stability of Mixed Riemann Configurations Containing Centered Rarefaction Waves and Surfaces of Discontinuities of Gas Dynamics: Introduction

 \subsubsection{The configuration of rarefaction wave-rarefaction wave}

-In this case, we fix two constant states $\Ur_{l}$ and $\Ur_{r}$, admitting the \emph{shock wave-rarefaction wave configuration} in the sense of \ref{subsubsec: R-V-R} with additional condition $v_{l}^{2}=v_{r}^{2}$.
+In this case, we fix two constant states $\Ur_{l}$ and $\Ur_{r}$, admitting the \emph{rarefaction wave-rarefaction wave configuration} with additional condition $v_{l}^{2}=v_{r}^{2}$.
 We study the two dimensional isentropic Euler equations \eqref{eq: Euler equations}.
 We assume the solution is defined on

 The initial data of the equations \eqref{eq: Euler equations} are posed on $\Sigma_{0}$:

 We use $\varepsilon$ to quantify the size of the perturbation and we assume the initial data $U|_{t=0}$ is an $\varepsilon-$ perturbated Riemann data, i.e. it satisfies the following definition: